FengYen-Chang/CarND-Behavioral-Cloning-P3/README.md

 # Behavioral Cloning Project
 The complete project of Self-Driving Car Engineer Nanodegree Program.
-I done the assignment at winter, 2018.
+I done the assignment at Jan, 2019.
 I just upload this in to github.

 # Model
 You can download the variable data via [here](https://drive.google.com/file/d/1ovxcRl95gj5PhG-CwiFns2Pl_5Wmt8Sn/view?usp=sharing).